 Based upon the scale of spatial overlap of current aquaculture activities and the relatively high tolerance levels of the habitats and associated species, the general conclusions is that current aquaculture activities are non-disturbing to the Natura 2000 feature (1140) and its constituent community types.
 Any disturbing activities occur at levels below the threshold value of 15% (see Table 8.4).
-No in-combination impacts are likely to occur."
+No in-combination impacts are likely to occur.
+However, in one instance (T12/492A), the risk of significant disturbance cannot be dismissed as the hydrodynamics of the inner part of the bay (and subsequently, the structure of the constituent community types) may be impacted by the scale of the proposed operation."